stereobooster/zipper/Readme.md

       - I think it is reasonable to collapse tree to the highest lexical node.

 TODO:
+- Operator to ignore spaces
+- Kleene plus and other quantifiers
+- `<pre>` for string to show spaces
 - Parser for a simplified "grammar"
 - Problem of disappering zippers in PwZ vizualization
   - [Shared Packed Parse Forest](https://lark-parser.readthedocs.io/en/latest/_static/sppf/sppf.html) vs list of zippers